rstoyanchev/spring-websocket-portfolio/README.md

 ## Overview

-A sample application demonstrating capabilities in the Spring Framework for building WebSocket-style messaging archichtures.
+A sample demonstrating capabilities in the Spring Framework to build WebSocket-style messaging applications.
 The application uses [STOMP](http://stomp.github.io/) (over WebSocket) for messaging between browsers and server and [SockJS](https://github.com/sockjs/sockjs-protocol) for WebSocket fallback options.

 Client-side libraries used:
 * [stomp-websocket](https://github.com/jmesnil/stomp-websocket/)